dragonflyoss/helm-charts/charts/dragonfly/README.md

 ### Install with custom configuration

 Create the `values.yaml` configuration file.
 It is recommended to use external redis and mysql instead of containers.

-The example uses external mysql and redis.
-Refer to the document for [configuration](https://artifacthub.io/packages/helm/dragonfly/dragonfly#todo-configuration).
+This example uses external mysql and redis.

 ```yaml
 mysql: